 Note that assignments occur PER CONTRACT, so the limits are applied on each ASSIGNMENT for each CONTRACT within the series.
 For example, assume there is a liquidation on FI_XBTUSD and the Quarterly, Monthly contracts have unfilled liquidation of 750,000 contracts and 800,000 contracts.

 Note also that if you are long 3,000,000 contracts on XBTUSD Quarterly then you could get short 5,000,000 contracts worth of assignments, in sub-500,000 USD chunks, until you are max short 2,000,000 contracts from your limit set on post-Assignment.
 This is not necessarily a big risk as we have many liquidity providers, but just theoretically so you understand the model.

-The user could receive 500,000 from both (monthly and quarterly), for total of 1,000,000 across FI_XBTUSD contracts, in two different assignments.
-Or if there was 4 unfilled liquidation of 4 different users that were 500,000 USD, then the liquidity provider could receive 4 of the 500,000 different assignments as his maximum is there.
+The client could receive 500,000 from both (monthly and quarterly), for total of 1,000,000 across FI_XBTUSD contracts, in two different assignments.
+Or if there was 4 unfilled liquidation of 4 different clients that were 500,000 USD, then the liquidity provider could receive 4 of the 500,000 different assignments as his maximum is there.

 Liquidity providers are NOT allowed to specify ANY price preferences in the program.
 Liquidity providers may ONLY be passive in the PAS, in such a way that the only preferences are about quantity to manage the limits.